owentechnologist/javaLLMVSS/README.md

 Note that most of the examples have Jedis/redis calls that utilize Topk and Timeseries  capabilities available in Redis Enterprise on Azure and GCP and AWS as well as if you install the software and manage it yourself.
 These additional datatypes allow for useful analytics and quick understanding of trends and popular / top requests and such.

 #### * You can call commands against Redis that provide the insights captured by these datatypes -

 Refer to the redis commands shown in the

 ```
-redis_commands.txt
+redis_commands_queries.txt
 ```

 file  - be aware... the TimeSeries and TOPK commands may not yield useful results until you run several executions of various directives so as to populate Redis with Search, TimeSeries, and TopK data.

 Note that -vsssemanticcache calls VSSSemanticCachedLLMExchange.java --> an unfinished bit of code left as an exercise for newcomers to the langchain4J and Redis / Jedis libraries.

 The ExpertKneeAdvisor and BiographyExpert are both in need of some data and prompt tweaking.
 The current interface allows for a very limited set of possible prompts and would be better impemented with a topk listing (and retrieval as suggestions) of popular questions for such an FAQ.
 The responses to such popular prompts would then be cached and could be search using regular search (which would be deterministic at the expense of reusability), or by using embeddings of the prompts for hybrid VSS and content filtering by rating - similar in fashion to the example shown in VSSSemanticCachedLLMExchangeComplete.java

 There is a lot that can be accomplished with this technology stack!